Sessions

 On the same status bar, to the left of the cost and context figures, two optional pill buttons summarise the delegation activity that has happened in the session:

-• Skills N — the total number of skill invocations the agent has loaded via the Skill tool.
+• Skills N — the total number of times the agent has loaded a named skill during this session.

 Each pill is hidden when its count is zero, so a session with no delegation shows only the running cost/context figures.
-The count comes from the same tool-call events that populate the Tool Calls area — no separate instrumentation is needed, and the figures update live as new calls arrive.
+The figures update live as new calls arrive.

 Clicking a pill opens a popover anchored above the button with a grouped breakdown:

-• The Sub-agents popover lists each distinct sub-agent type that was invoked (e.g. Explore, Plan, general-purpose), the number of times it was called, and the unique descriptions passed to each call.
-Sub-agents without an explicit type fall back to general-purpose.
+• The Sub-agents popover lists each distinct sub-agent type that was invoked (e.g. "Explore", "Plan", "general-purpose"), the number of times it was called, and the unique descriptions passed to each call.

 In both popovers, groups are sorted by call count (most-used first), then alphabetically.
 Press Escape or click outside the popover to dismiss it; click the originating pill again to toggle it closed.